-Richard’s parents and brothers have taken on a variety of events and challenges to build the fund, and have inspired others to fundraise on their behalf too – including Richard’s former secondary school and the University of Sheffield MechSoc (Mechanical Engineering Student Society) which both held special fundraising activities.
+Richard’s parents and brothers have taken on a variety of events and challenges to build the fund, and have inspired others to fundraise on their behalf too – including Richard’s former secondary school and the University of Sheffield MechSoc (Mechanical Engineering Student Society).

 “If we can support other students to go into the world and make their mark as mechanical engineers, just as Richard would have done, then we feel we have done something worthwhile of which Richard would have approved,” explains Anne Pover, Richard’s mother.

 “We have been overwhelmed by the support we have received, and this generosity is now helping more young people to embark on their engineering dreams.”

 “Knowing the University has helped us to set up the endowment has been of great comfort to Richard's friends, who have said it makes them proud to be Sheffield graduates.”

 To date, the Richard Pover Endowment fund has supported and acknowledged mechanical engineering students at Sheffield through the Richard Pover Scholarship, the Outstanding Contribution Award and the Year in Industry Prize.

 - Richard Pover Scholarship: An annual scholarship payment awarded to a high achieving A Level student for every year of study at the Department of Mechanical Engineering at the University of Sheffield.
 Scholarships encourage applications from the most talented students who may have otherwise ruled our attending university for financial reasons.